ngoc2012/Commun/Webserv/README.md

 * The `fastcgi_pass` directive points to the FastCGI server that will handle the execution of CGI scripts.
 In this case, it assumes a PHP-FPM server running on a Unix socket.
 Adjust it based on your CGI script interpreter (e.g., Python, Perl, etc.).
 * The `include fastcgi_params` line includes common FastCGI parameters.
 * The `fastcgi_param SCRIPT_FILENAME` line sets the script filename for the FastCGI server.
+* The `location ~ \.cgi$` block uses a regular expression (`~`) to match URIs ending with ".cgi".
+~: Indicates that the following string is a case-sensitive regular expression.
+\.: Escapes the dot (.) character.
+In regular expressions, a dot is a special character that matches any character.
+By escaping it with a backslash, we specifically match a literal dot.
+cgi: Matches the characters "cgi" literally.
+$: Anchors the regex to the end of the URI.
+This ensures that the regex matches only if the URI ends with ".cgi."